mkloubert/nativescript-routed-values/README.md

 The idea is that you can build graphs of values.

-You define one or more root element that can have one or more child that also can handle one or more child.
+You define one or more root element that can have one or more child that also can handle one or more child and so on.

 For example: